bleuf1sh/setup-dev-mac/README.md

 These are pre-configured to have nice GIT prompts and colors
 - bash [powerline-shell styles on bash](https://github.com/b-ryan/)
 - [fish](https://fishshell.com/) w/ bleuf1sh settings
+  note: bash remains the default shell... from any shell type 'fish' to start fish

 ### CLI's
 - Brew